mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *greatness lies not in being strong, but in the right use of strength.*
+> *modesty is the only sure bait when you angle for praise.*

 </div>
 <!-- quote-end -->